titanian229/09-README-Generator/README.md

 # README-Generator

 This is a simple Node.js application for generator descriptive readmes properly formatted in markdown.
-It was created to simplify the process of generating descriptive readmes for projects, and to increase the quality of readmes generated.undefined
+It was created to simplify the process of generating descriptive readmes for projects, and to increase the quality of readmes generated.

 [![GitHub license](https://img.shields.io/github/license/titanian229/09-README-Generator.svg)](https://github.com/titanian229/09-README-Generator/blob/master/LICENSE)
  [![Github all releases](https://img.shields.io/github/downloads/titanian229/09-README-Generator/total.svg)](https://GitHub.com/titanian229/09-README-Generator/releases/)